research-software-directory/RSD-as-a-service/frontend/styles/README.md

 ## Tailwind theme

-Below you see the default theme configuration.
+Below you see default theme configuration of tailwind.
+We combine material-ui and tailwind and we need to keep color definitions in sync.
+For more info see themeConfig.js and tailwind.config.js

 ```javascript
 const colors = require("../colors");